 Let’s break these key points down further.

-Though there are a number of ways to create sparkling wine, the two most common methods are the traditional bottle-fermented method and the Charmat method, which takes place in a pressurized tank.
+There are several ways to create sparkling wine however the two most common methods are the traditional bottle-fermented method and the Charmat method, which takes place in a pressurized tank.

-In the traditional method, a still base wine that is a blend of different vintages is created.
+To make a traditional method sparkling wine you must begin with a still base wine that is a blend of different vintages.
 When the first fermentation is complete a mixture of wine, sugar, and yeast is added to the bottle to create the second fermentation, called tirage.
 The bottle is then sealed and stored for aging.
-The second fermentation takes place in the bottle, creating carbon dioxide which dissolves in the wine and voilå, bubbles!
+Fermentation in the bottle creates carbon dioxide which dissolves in the wine and voilå, bubbles!

 The most important facet of the traditional method is that the transformation from a still to a sparkling wine occurs entirely inside the bottle.